squeek502/BWAPI-Lua/docs/source/api/BWAPI/classes/Unit.rst

       .. note::
          If the current unit is an air unit, then this function will always return true.

-      :param BWAPI.PositionOrUnit target: A Position or a Unit that is used to determine if this unit has a path to the target.
+      :param target: Can be either a :class:`Position` or :class:`Unit`.
+A Position or a Unit that is used to determine if this unit has a path to the target.
+      :type target: :class:`BWAPI.Position` or :class:`BWAPI.Unit`
       :return: ``true`` if there is a path between this unit and the target or ``false`` if the target is on a different piece of land than this one (such as an island).
       :rtype: boolean